YarboJanks/buffered.io/source/_posts/2012-06-10-webmachine-erlydtl-and-riak-part-5.markdown

 % ... snip ...
 {% endcodeblock %}

 The first entry is as it was before, as are the last two.
 There are 4 routes which use `csd_web_static_resource` to handle different URIs that point to static files on disk.
 This allows us to have URIs like `"/js/csd.js"` and `"css/site.css"` without us having to add another path (such as `"/static/js/csd.js"` to each).
+All our static content has been placed under the `apps/csd_web/priv/` and each of the static routes is relative to this folder.

 The rest of the routes map directly to handlers based on a common-sense URI which should now make sense based on what we've implemented in this post.